pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 I recommend that you: (i) Try to understand what properties of the data differ between the training and the dev set distributions. (ii) Try to find more training data that better matches the dev set examples that your algorithm has trouble with.

-There is also some research on “domain adaptation” — how to train an algorithm on one distribution and have it generalize to a different distribution.
-These methods are typically applicable only in special types of problems and are much less widely used than the ideas described in here.

 For example, suppose you carry out an error analysis on the speech recognition dev set: You manually go through 100 examples, and try to understand where the algorithm is making mistakes.
 You find that your system does poorly because most of the audio clips in the dev set are taken within a car, whereas most of the training examples were recorded against a quiet background.
 The engine and road noise dramatically worsen the performance of your speech system.
 In this case, you might try to acquire more training data comprising audio clips that were taken in a car.
 The purpose of the error analysis is to understand the significant differences between the training and the dev set, which is what leads to the data mismatch.

 If your training and training dev sets include audio recorded within a car, you should also double-check your system’s performance on this subset of data.
 If it is doing well on the car data in the training set but not on car data in the training dev set, then this further validates the hypothesis that getting more car data would help.
-This is why we discussed the possibility of including in your training set some data drawn from the same distribution as your dev/test set in the previous chapter.
+This is why we discussed the possibility of including in your training set some data drawn from the same distribution as your dev/test set.
 Doing so allows you to compare your performance on the car data in the training set vs. the dev/test set.

 Unfortunately, there are no guarantees in this process.
 For example, if you don't have any way to get more training data that better match the dev set data, you might not have a clear path towards improving performance.